RepReach/hiring-exercises/frontend/instructions.md

 # Exercise A

-### I am a sales rep using an app (web or mobile) to view and analyze doctors
+### I am a pharmaceutical sales rep using an app (web or mobile) to view and analyze doctor information
-1. View a list of doctors in my area
+1. View a list of doctors
 2. Filter the list of doctors by free text search
 3. Filter the list of doctors by different properties
 	1. See only doctors that have scheduling enabled
-	2. **Stretch Goal** Filter a list of doctors by specific procedures (i.e. only doctors that do Botox)
+	2. Filter a list of doctors by specific procedures (i.e. only doctors that do Botox)

 ## API Spec
 The doctor data will come from the following api: